-In the UK, the auditor is permitted to cross-refer to the applicable version of a ‘Description of the Auditor's Responsibilities for the Audit of the Financial Statements’ that is maintained on the website of an appropriate authority and this is the approach followed in the illustrative examples included in the Guide.
+In the UK, the auditor is permitted to cross-refer to the applicable version of a “Description of the auditor's responsibilities for the audit of the financial statements” that is maintained on the website of an appropriate authority and this is the approach followed in the illustrative reports included in this Guide.

 The auditor should not extend their audit work or broaden the matters on which they report in their auditor’s report beyond the requirements of the relevant legislation and ISAs (UK) either at the request of their audit client or a third party, for example, a grant funder or, on the rare occasion where this is relevant, a non-charitable parent.

-Please contact the ICAS Policy Leadership Team, if you are asked to undertake additional audit work or prepare an auditor’s report which goes beyond the auditor’s responsibilities for the audit of the financial statements.
+Please contact the Accounting and Auditing Team via the ICAS Technical Helpdesk, if you are asked to undertake additional audit work or prepare an auditor’s report which goes beyond the auditor’s responsibilities for the audit of the financial statements.

 Location of the Bannerman wording

-In the interests of consistency, the illustrative auditor’s report examples in the Guide follow 01/03 AAF.
+In the interests of consistency, the illustrative auditor’s report examples in the guidance follow 01/03 AAF.